by Angela Sylvaine

 Welcome to “Creepy Craft Corner,” which features HWA members who are also artists, crafters, makers, or creators.
 I hope to provide you, the reader, with the tools and inspiration to try creating something new! *Please note- I am now open for submissions!
-If you are an HWA member and would like to be featured on Creepy Craft Corner, find my social media links at angelasylvaine.com and reach out.
+If you would like to be featured on Creepy Craft Corner, find my social media links at angelasylvaine.com and reach out.

-Welcome, Hillary, tell us a little about what you write and any upcoming projects you’d like to promote.
+Welcome, Brianna, tell us a little about what you write and any upcoming projects you’d like to promote.

 What creepy craft or creation have you decided to share with us today?

 My background is in Apparel and Costume Design.
 One of my favorite things is to take a very basic, potentially structured or tailored, garment and use a very fun or quirky fabric.
 While I sew a lot for myself, I do enjoy costuming plays.
 Luckily my city has a vibrant theater life that I’ve been able to be a part of and do a variety of shows.
 My most recent costume job involved designing the costumes for “She Kills Monsters,” by playwright Qui Nguyen.
 It was great combination of the 90s and fantasy Dungeons & Dragons characters.

 For this dress I took a very simple look – sleeveless, collarless, with princess seams, a back zipper, and a gathered waist – and used a very fun, pin-up girl zombie fabric that I found at Joann’s a few years ago.
 I wanted to keep the dress simple in style to show off the fun print, which is why I made my side panels and inside facings out of a plain black fabric.
 I picked my favorite zombie girl to be featured front and center.
 Then I cut out my other pattern pieces to allow the zombies to not be sliced up too much.